muazfurkan/DropboxCryptor/README.md

 # DropboxCryptor

-Safe file transfer for Dropbox.
+Secure file transfer for Dropbox cloud storage service
 <br></br>

 ## About The Project